 A suite of computer programs bought in and used to analyse data, set targets and make predictions.
 SIMS is used to track progress at micro teacher level and monitor progress across the year in relation to targets.
 4matrix is used to analyse data with Subject Leaders and Interventions to measure impact and further target crucial areas.
 A Data Management team is also highly effective in providing up to date data and this provides time for teachers and intervention groups to spend their time teaching and intervening.

 Impact: ALL pupils eligible for the pupil premium receive a more aspirational target to ensure they make more progress than non-disadvantaged pupils.
-At KS3, Pupil Premium pupils are given an extra sub-level to achieve in their target.
-This academic year will also see the establishment of a "minimum expectations target" and an "aspirational target".
+All pupils eligible for the Pupil Premium pupils receive a slightly stretched target.
+Last academic year saw the establishment of a "minimum expectations target" and an "aspirational target".
 This is to stretch our disadvantaged pupils even further.
-The impact of our target setting can be found in both English and Maths being within -11 and -9 for 4 Levels of Progress achievement.
+The impact of our target setting can be found in our P8 figure for 2016 being +0.39 and provisional 2017 figure of +0.27.

 There is a very successful full Literacy Strategy in place across the academy and has been for many years that has a huge amount of impact (as can be seen in our English results and the performance of disadvantaged pupils in English).
 The Literacy strategy includes a lot of intervention on disadvantaged pupils such as Reading Buddies, Formtime spellings, Shared Reading, Accelerated Reader and our Lexia program.

-Impact: Y7 have improved by 5 months, Y8 by 4 months and Y9 reading ages have improved by 9 months on average for disadvantaged pupils accessing literacy intervention.
-113 million words have been read on the accelerated reader program.
-Again the impact can be found in 88% of our pupils eligible for the Pupil Premium achieving expected progress in English showing a positive gap to National Others of +14.
+Impact: Y7 have improved by 9 months, Y8 by 8 months, Y10 by 8 months and Y9 reading ages have improved by a massive 11 months on average for disadvantaged pupils accessing literacy intervention.
+228 million words have been read on the accelerated reader program.
+Again the impact can be found in the overall P8 figure for disadvantaged in 2016 being +0.39 and provisionally in 2017 at +0.27.

 A simple intervention with a program bought in (and co-developed by our Data Manager – we have been using a prototype for years) that allows a teacher to create a seating plan and highlights the pupils eligible for the pupil premium and updates itself in conjunction with data changed on SIMS.

 Impact: Teachers are able to differentiate much more effectively and it also frees up time for them to teach and intervene.
 The impact for this is that teachers can provide an extra level of support to their Pupil Premium pupils.
 The impact for this can be shown in our outstanding Subject performance in relation to expected progress.
-22 of our subjects have narrowed or closed the gaps.
-Impact can also be shown in our Progress 8 score for disadvantaged pupils being +0.57.
+12 of our subjects have a P8 figure for the disadvantaged at higher than +0.
+Impact can also be shown in our Progress 8 score for disadvantaged pupils being +0.27.

 Assertive (KS4) Mentoring